JavenCao/Tailored_SV_thala/README.md

 ## Step-by-step description for thalassaemia SV detection

+This working example help users to generate structured folder layers and PBS scripts for job submission by qsub commands.
+However, users can still run it on non-PBS managed servers.

 * Step1: install the forementioned software.

 * Step2: download this repository to the working directory(such as /home/data/Thala/SV/)by running the follwing commands: